stasis-sword/imp_tools/README.md

     unregistered user, enabling all the word filters.
 I added functionality to filter out posts by Adbot, so those shouldn't affect the results.
-  - If you are logged in, the utilities will attempt to set your last read post in a given thread to where it was prior to running them.
+  - If you are logged in, the utilities will attempt to set your last read post in a given thread to where it was prior to running.
 There's no way to mark a thread as completely unread, so if it was previously unread it will mark the first post as last read.
-  - Logging in is necessary for any utility which accesses a thread that is paywalled.
+  - Logging in is necessary for any utility which accesses a thread that is pay-walled.
 - If you are going to use a utility that accesses the IZGC Firebase DB, you'll need to [generate a service account key]( https://cloud.google.com/docs/authentication/provide-credentials-adc#local-key) .
 Put the resulting JSON file in the `imp_tools` directory and rename it to `service_account.json`.

+## Usage:
+To use a tool, open a terminal such as command.exe or powershell in the project root.
+Then, invoke the utility with `python -m utility_name (arguments)`.
+For more information on each tool's usage, call it with `-h` or `--help`, e.g. `python -m snipe_countdown -h`.

 ---